semiwaker/TTGraph/README.md

     b: NodeIndex
     // An set of edges with name 'c'
     c: HashSet<NodeIndex>
-    // Currently only NodeIndex or HashSet<NodeIndex> is supported }
+    // Currently only NodeIndex, HashSet<NodeIndex>, BTreeSet<NodeIndex> and Vec<NodeIndex> are supported
+    // Nesting is not allowed
+}
 ```